bhunut-adobe/UST-Install-Scripts/README.md

 <hr/>

 ### Release Notes

+#### V2.2
+Improves installation logic for Windows scripts, and adds regex based path variable manipulation in order to keep the path environment clean across multiple runs of the script.
+Additionally, shell level path is altered to match, so that restarting the shell before using python is no longer required.

+The arguments for -py must now be "2.7", "3.6", or "none" (as opposed to "2", "3", or "none" previously).
+This helps keep the code clean and makes for a uniform interpretation of version.

 #### V2.1
 Extends functionality to cover additional platforms (Fedora, Redhat, Suse, MacOS).
 User sync tool functions as expected on Fedora/Redhat, but is not supported on Suse platforms.
 Nevertheless,